shakeer7/azure-multi-college-saas-terraform/README.md

-## Azure Multi-College SaaS Platform (Terraform)
+## Azure Multi-College Platform (Terraform)

-This project demonstrates a scalable SaaS architecture deployed on Microsoft Azure using Terraform.
+This project demonstrates a scalable  architecture deployed on Microsoft Azure using Terraform.

 It supports multiple colleges (multi-tenant system) with secure APIs, event-driven architecture, and monitoring.